garciart/network-automation/exercises/README.md

 child.expect_exact('R2#')
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

-Once again, make this change permanent, by copying the running configuration to the device's startup configuration, as described in [Save the device's running configuration as the startup configuration](#save-the-devices-running-configuration-as-the-startup-configuration "Save the device's running configuration as the startup configuration").
+Once again, make the changes permanent by following the instructions in the [Update the startup configuration of the device](#update-the-startup-configuration-of-the-device "Update the startup configuration of the device") exercise.

 Next, close the connection to the device: